UltimateForm/mordhauPersistentTitles/README.md

     1. RCON_PORT
     2. RCON_CONNECT_TIMEOUT (optional)
     3. D_TOKEN (discord bot auth token)
+    4. BOT_CHANNEL (optional id of channel if you want to limit bot use to one channel)
 2. run `sh restart.sh` in terminal
     1. if you're familar with docker or python you don't necessarily need to this, you can run this bot anywhere and however you want